GRD-1/CueCards-backend-demo/README.md

 $ npm run compodoc
 ```
 It is possible to face an access error while the script starts ("Error: EACCES: permission denied ...).
-In this case we need to configure access permissions to the database folder: [ sudo chmod -R u=rwX,go=rX db/dev/data ]
+In this case we need to configure access permissions to the database folder: [ sudo chmod -R u=rwX,go=rX db ]
 The documentation will be available at: http://localhost:8080/